 Just like Taiwan is the Genki Girl from the Asian Group in Axis Powers Hetalia, her "brother" South Korea fits the bill.

 Bleach: Asano Keigo is constantly active and cheerful (or entirely down in the dumps), to the point that he gets on Ichigo's nerves.
-Though Keigo does have some introspective moments, they are few and far between.
+Though he does have some introspective moments, they are few and far between.

 Jackie Gudelhian, Johji Ohtomo and Bleed Kaga from Future GPX Cyber Formula are adult versions of the trope.
 The latter, however, drops off his genki-ness in the ZERO arc when he began to become serious.